litchipi/CantReadTh1s/README.md

 optional arguments:
   -h, --help            show this help message and exit --outfile OUTFILE, -o OUTFILE
-                        Where to save the recovered data (if nothing is passed, will print it in stdout) --info INFO, -i INFO  Information about the file, its content or an indication of the password --security-level SECURITY_LEVEL, -l SECURITY_LEVEL
+                        Where to save the recovered data --display-only, -d    Print result to stdout and do not write to file --info INFO, -i INFO  Information about the file, its content or an indication of the password --security-level SECURITY_LEVEL, -l SECURITY_LEVEL
                         Security level to use, changes the parameters of the password derivation function.
 Can go to infinite, default is 1.
   --find-parameters FIND_PARAMETERS, -f FIND_PARAMETERS
-                        Tests the parameters needed to get the given execution time (in ms)
+                        Tests the parameters needed to get the given execution time (in ms / Kib) --compression-algorithm {lzma,bz2,zlib,lz4,none}, -c {lzma,bz2,zlib,lz4,none}
+                        The compression algorithm to use to process the data --verbose, -v         Display informations about the file and the process --password PASSWORD, -p PASSWORD
+                        Password to use
 ```
 #### If \<filename\> is an encrypted file:
 - Will display the information about the file (passed by the --info option when it was created)
 - Will ask password for decryption
-- if --out option is set, will write to the file specified
-- else, will display the result to stdout
+- If --display is set, will display the result to stdout, else will output to file

 #### If \<filename\> is a non-encrypted file:
 - Will ask password for encryption
 - Will store the information about the file (passed by the --info option, default info is the version of CantReadTh1s used)
-- Will create file \<filename\>.cant_read_th1s which contains the compressed and encrypted data
+- Will create file \<filename\>.cant_read_this which contains the compressed and encrypted data

 ### Data verification
-A file processed by this tool will get a header containing the data SHA256 hash, and the length of the data.
+A file processed by this tool will get a header containing a portion of the SHA256 hash, and the length of the data.
 This way a corrupted / manipulated data will get detected by the tool and the user will be notified.

 ### Technical details
 - Data is stored encrypted using AES 256
-- Data compressed with LZMA
+- Data compressed by default with Zlib
-- Header stored in JSON, previously compressed with SMAZ
+- Header stored in JSON
 - Password Key Derivation with Argon2, with flexible settings (defaults are t=2, m=1024, p=Number of CPU x2)
-On an AMD Ryzen 5 3600X, processes rockyou.txt in 55 secs, compressed from 134M to 36.9M.
+On an AMD Ryzen 5 3600X (6 cores), processes rockyou.txt in 40 secs, compressed from 134M to 50.8M.

 ### Security levels
 To fit particular needs, the tool can be used with different levels of security that can be added to the default minimal settings for more security.
 This affects the password derivation function (Argon2 hash) parameters, but may affect other aspects too as the tool gets developped.
 ```